okuvshynov/vimqq/autoload/vimqq/api/readme.txt

  - llama.cpp API calls max_tokens n_predict
  - anthropic has a separate field for system prompt
  - there are more differences in tool calling APIs, which we'll also include here
+ - deepseek has 'content' and 'reasoning_content' as part of the output

 API consists of a single call chat(params), which is similar to chat.completions.create.